FancyBanana/TF2-EasyScript/README.md

 A scripting framework by /u/FanciestBanana
 A thank you for people contributing to this project: /u/Tvde1

 ## Update 1.2 broke compatibility with previous version.
 Please read changelog.
 Older 1.1 version is still available.
-Sorry of inconvinience.
+Sorry of inconvenience.

 #### For quick programming guide scroll to the bottom.